kyleboas/tacticsjournal.com/_posts/2024/06/2024-06-20-foden-bellingham-rice-and-trent-in-the-midfield-can-work-for-england.md

 Notice the lack of straight passes forward into that zone where Phil Foden can turn.
 To get the most from Foden and Bellingham, you need to funnel the ball through that zone.
 Play the ball into their feet with their back to goal, and then they can turn towards the penalty box.

 The selection of players is not the problem; the selection of passes is.
 You might as well not start Foden if you are not going to play this pass.
 Foden is not Jérémy Doku; he won't dribble past five people.
-He is a jack-in-the-box that you whine up in small spaces, pass the ball into feet to pop out of the space, pass or shoot, and then start again.
+He is a jack-in-the-box that you wind up in small spaces, pass the ball into feet to pop out of the space, pass or shoot, and then start again.

 <figure>